joaquinabian/smate_setup/README.md

 # smate_setup
-Setup additional programs and personal configurations to the official stellarmate image
+Setting-up additional programs and personal configurations to the official stellarmate image.
+A bash script a la Astropi3 from rlancaste for Raspberry pi 4.